 - You are inside a private office or single-occupancy workspace to which you can close the door;

-- You are working alone in an area where access is controlled and you can remain at least 6 feet away from people at all times;
+- You are performing job duties and remain alone in an area where you control access and you can remain at least 6 feet away from people at all times;

-- You are taking a break to eat or drink and can maintain a 6-foot distance from other people (in most on-campus situations this will require you to be stationary and, in some locations, seated);
+- You are taking a break to eat or drink and can maintain a 6-foot distance from other people (in most on-campus situations this will require you to be stationary and seated) - You must wear face coverings when you are finished eating/drinking;

 - When the nature of your work is outdoors, you are not interacting with others, and can maintain at least a 6 foot distance from other people at all times;